rustfoundation/foundation.rust-lang.org/news/a-q4-recap-2022-reflection-from-rebecca-rumbul-rust-foundation-executive-director-ceo.md

 ---
-title: >-
-  A Q4 Recap & 2022 Reflection from Rebecca Rumbul, Rust Foundation Executive Director & CEO
+title: A Q4 Recap & 2022 Reflection from Rebecca Rumbul
 byline: Rebecca Rumbul, (Rust Foundation CEO & Executive Director)
 description: >
   A summary of the Rust Foundation’s activities in October, November, and